What to expect in hiring me as a doula when you are expecting

 Partner Participation: Sometimes birthing partners need their own time to discuss how to be involved, what to expect, fears and concerns about the process, etc. If you are going to have other people be present for your birth then let’s help them have the tools they need when your time comes.

-Collaborative Communication: Teamwork is the dreamwork.
+Collaborative Communication: Teamwork makes the dream work.
 I am happy to make contact with your other providers (ob-gyn, midwife, chiropractor, pelvic floor therapist, pediatrician, etc.) in order to establish a rapport at your request.
-I want to instill confidence in my skills not just with you but your other chosen team members as well.
+I want to instill confidence in my skills not just with you but with your other chosen team members as well.
 When I walk into your birth room, I want your other providers to understand the work you and I have been doing ahead of time – it helps establish mutual trust.

 Postpartum Support: I don’t just disappear after you’ve had your baby.
 Those first few weeks and months can be hard.
 I continue to be available for text and phone support.
 I will check on clients if that is desired and appreciated, or I am happy to give you space as you welcome your newest family member into the world.